+Plan B

+(36 semester hours)

+- 1. Eighteen hours in each of two fields; either 1) History, 2) Political Science, or 3) Administration of Justice.

-Candidates for the MA in History must take written and oral comprehensive examinations based upon course work used to satisfy degree requirements.
-The oral exam will also include a defense of the thesis.
+- 2. In their last semester of enrollment, candidates for the MSS must take written and oral comprehensive examinations based upon course work used to satisfy degree requirements.
+If applicable, the oral exam will also include a defense of the thesis.
 If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.

+Total: 36 sem. hrs.